Articulation GAN: Unsupervised modeling of articulatory learning: The model

 \subsection{Physical Model}

 We take the EMA-to-speech encoder trained on MNGU0 from \cite{wu22} to be a physical model of articulation $\mathcal{A}$.
-This autoregressive model takes as input 13 channels of time-series data, corresponding to 12 channels of articulatory features and one channel of voicing at 200 Hz sampling, and outputs a 16 kHz waveform corresponding to speech.
-Specifically, the 12 channels of articulatory features include the $x$ and $y$ coordinate positions each of the lower incisor, upper lip, lower lip, tongue tip, tongue body, and tongue dorsum.
+This autoregressive model takes as input 13 channels of time-series and outputs a 16 kHz waveform corresponding to speech.
+Specifically, the 13 channels of articulatory features include one channel of voicing, plus the $x$ and $y$ coordinate positions each of the lower incisor, upper lip, lower lip, tongue tip, tongue body, and tongue dorsum.